grimlucis/rpg-hack/08-tables/03-mutations.md

 175  | Unstable Shimmer.
 Constant microteleportation makes it difficult to tell where you are. +4 to Defense.
 176  | Eyeless Sight.
 Eyes fall out and fly away.
 You are blind, but are convinced you can still see just a little.
 177  | The Darkest Magic.
 Long stringy hair.
 Any time you kill a creature with a spell, heal +1 HP.
 178  | Water Walking.
 You can walk on water as long as you hold your breath.
-(Con bonus minutes).
+(STR bonus minutes).
 179  | Powerful Gaze.
 You can lock eyes with a small creature.
 It must Save or be hypnotized.
 180  | Crown of Spikes.
 Long metal spikes poke through your scalp.
 They rust.
 181  | Yellow Sparks.
 Whenever you gesture, faint yellow sparks float in the air.